 By incorporating an accessible early screening tool into the structure of your mental health program, you are lowering your organization’s vulnerability to poor mental health outcomes.

-As a result, this proactive approach can effectively shorten the duration of absences, short-term disability, long-term disability and reduces overall drug costs tied to mental illness.
+As a result, this proactive approach builds and strengthen resilience that can result in effectively shortening the duration of absences, short-term disability, long-term disability and reducing overall drug costs tied to mental illness.

 The first step to better mental health is awareness